zulip/zulip/docs/subsystems/dependencies.md

 * **Mypy type checker**.
-Because we're using mypy in a strict mode, when you add use of a new Python dependency, you usually need to either adds stubs to the `stubs/` directory for the library, or edit `mypy.ini` in the root of the Zulip project to configure `ignore_missing_imports` for the new library.
+Because we're using mypy in a strict mode, when you add use of a new Python dependency, you usually need to either adds stubs to the `stubs/` directory for the library, or edit `pyproject.toml` in the root of the Zulip project to configure `ignore_missing_imports` for the new library.
 See [our mypy docs][mypy-docs] for more details.